death-inspires-me/11339613_DCIT_205/README.md

 The various main sections of each page are placed within a "main" element which is styled with an outline and a blurry backdrop.

-An "hr" element is added in some cases to distinguish between sub-sections within the main sections.
+An <hr> element is added in some cases to distinguish between sub-sections within the main sections.

 Sections within which elements are to be displayed side-by-side are usually given a display: inline-flex; property or a float: left/right; property to make the positioning of the elements less manual although manual adjustments are needed in some cases.